STEM Camp at Notre Dame

 Studies show that students begin to lose interest in the sciences during the middle to late years of elementary school.
 Notre Dame’s STEM summer camp is designed to help students maintain and expand their budding interests in science, technology, engineering and math.

-Each day, campers will be introduced to a new STEM concept focused on the Chesapeake Bay and will participate in hands-on learning.
+Each day, campers will be introduced to a new STEM concept within the theme of "Space" and will participate in hands-on learning.
 But it’s not all science—there is also time for swimming, team building, crafts and lunch!

 A Day in the Life of a Camper

-The Chesapeake Bay is Maryland’s jewel, a unique and vibrant ecosystem rich in history and natural beauty.
-Campers will experience the Bay through five full days of STEM activities focused on biology, engineering, technology, mathematics and sustainability.
-Each day will focus on a specific content area and will tie into the overall theme of “Our Chesapeake Bay.”
+Space exploration is an exciting and fascinating topic for students of all ages.
+Living in Maryland makes this topic very accessible as a real life exploration with all of the resources and business partners at our fingertips!
+Campers will experience space exploration through five full days of STEM activities focused on biology, engineering, technology, mathematics and sustainability.
+Each day will focus on a specific content area and will tie into the overall theme of “Explorations Through Space.”

 A typical day in the life of our campers might look like this: